melinahernandeze/sql-challenge/README.md

 #### Setup Database:

 Create a new PostgreSQL database.
-Execute the SQL script 01_Create_Tables.sql to create tables.
+Execute the SQL script Create_Tables.sql to create tables.
-Execute the SQL script 02_Import_Data.sql to import data into tables.
+Execute the SQL script Import_Data.sql to import data into tables.

 #### Run Data Analysis Queries:

-Execute the SQL script 03_Data_Analysis.sql to perform data analysis.
+Execute the SQL script Data_Analysis.sql to perform data analysis.

 ## Requirements